-Hospitals whose performance within the quality metrics and/or patient satisfaction pillars were in the top 20% of the respective country were eligible for the quality metrics excellence/patient satisfaction excellence pillars.
-Hospitals which met the PROMs implementation grading threshold were also eligible for the PROMs implementation excellence pillar.
-Eligible hospitals received these new scores as part of the international scoring model.
+The third and fourth pillars refer to the excellence levels of hospitals within their own country lists.
+Hospitals whose performance within the quality metrics and/or patient satisfaction pillars was in the top 20% for the respective country were eligible for the quality metrics excellence/patient satisfaction excellence pillars.

+The fifth pillar incorporated is of PROMs implementation.
+As with the country rankings, hospitals that meet the grading threshold were eligible for the PROMs implementation excellence pillar within the international list, to equally reflect the importance of PROMs and value-based healthcare within our rankings.